Alexandre1er/Crunchyroll.bundle/README.md

 **Q: I get a "Cannot load M3U8: crossdomain access denied" error when trying to use this plugin on Plex Web.**

-A: Using this plugin on Plex Web does not "officially" work in any browser but Safari on a Mac OSX.
-However, some users have had success by un-checking the "Direct Play" box in the Plex Web settings.
+A: Try un-checking the "Direct Play" box in the Plex Web settings.
 (Settings > Web > Player > Show Advanced > un-check Direct Play checkbox)

 **Q: How do I change the subtitle language?**